mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

 }
 ```

-There is a catch (at least at the time of writing): the auto-generated `==` and `!=` operators won't work properly if you use them at the same assembly where the type is defined.
-That's because the C# compiler will only use these operators properly if they are defined in compile time, and they only get defined after complication (weaving takes over place after IL is produced).
+There is a catch (at least at the time of writing): the auto-generated `==` and `!=` operators won't work properly if you use them inside the same assembly where the type is defined.
+That's because the C# compiler will only use these operators properly if they are defined at compile time, and they only get defined after the compilation (weaving takes place after IL is produced).
 See [the issue on GitHub](https://github.com/Fody/Equals/issues/10) for details.

 Bonus - a proper solution
 ------------------------